rharriso/bower-rails/README.md

   rails g bower_rails:initialize json
 ```

-This will generate a special bower.json that combines two standard bower packages into one.
+This will generate a `config/initializers/bower_rails.rb` config file and a special bower.json that combines two standard bower packages into one.
 Simply specify your dependencies under each folder name to install them into the corresponding directories.

 **example bower.json file**